mozilla/ActiveData/docs/ActiveData Summary 181116.md

 we use the `~N~`, for "nested", to distinguish between the inner object `{"b":3}` and same-named nested array `[{"b":3}]`.
 Again, this would have little impact on Elasticsearch, but gives use the ability to, truely, store any document, of any shape, and have it properly indexed.

+## Upgrade Overview

 <img alt="chart of hours" src="./ActiveData%20Summary%20181116%20hours.png"/>

 ## Start Upgrade

-On July 2017, work begun to upgrade ActiveData from Elastisearch 1.7 to 5.x.
+In May 2017, work begun to upgrade ActiveData from Elastisearch 1.7 to 5.x.
 The work was packaged as an Outreachy project: [Change ActiveData so it can handle the extra type information in the column names](Outreachy%20Proposal.md).
 There was already a primitive JSON rewriter; converting JSON into "typed JSON"; which is used to insert the correct JSON documents into ES; and can be used by the test harness to leverage the existing test suite.

 And then ...